Can rewards justify the huge £650 fee on this top end Amex card?

 - 1 point = 1 airline point (eg Avios or Virgin Atlantic Flying Club)

-- 1 point = 0.5p if swapped for a gift card (eg Amazon)
+- 1 point = 0.5p if swapped for a gift card (eg Amazon) or Nectar points

 - 1 point = 0.45p if used as statement credit or spending direct with retailers (eg Argos)

-Points will hit your account pretty fast, so you won’t have to wait a year to use them like cashback earned on the Amex Platinum Cashback credit cards.
+Points will hit your account pretty fast, so you won’t have to wait a year to use them like cashback earned on the Amex Cashback credit cards.

 If you close your card down and don’t have an alternative Amex Membership card you’ll lose the points you’ve earned.
-The way to avoid this is to either transfer points first, or to open up another Amex Rewards card such as the free American Expres Rewards card.
+The way to avoid this is to either transfer points first, or to open up another Amex Rewards card such as the free American Express Rewards card.
 This will keep the points active.

 Who can get a welcome bonus?